cochranfilms/cochran-job-listings/CLEANUP_SYSTEM_README.md

 - Change: Centralized start date resolution via `getEffectiveProjectStartDate()` and updated PDF generation to use broader fallbacks (`jobs[*].projectStart|date`, `profile.projectDate|projectStart`, `application.eventDate`).
 - Result: UI and generated PDFs show the actual date when available instead of "TBD".
 - Rollback: Remove the helper and revert fallbacks in `contract.html` if needed.

+### 2025-09-08 — Modal padding/overflow policy (admin UI)
+- For all admin inline modals (including Edit User), the overlay must include safe-area padding and allow vertical scrolling.
+Modal panels should use a viewport-constrained max-height with the form body scrolling.
+This prevents headers/footers from being clipped on small screens.
+- Reference implementation: `admin-dashboard.html` Edit User modal uses overlay padding with `env(safe-area-inset-*)`, `overflow:auto` on the overlay, `max-height: calc(100vh - 48px)` on the panel, and `overflow:auto` on the content body.